Multiwinner Approval Rules as Apportionment Methods: Introduction

-After formally establishing the link between approval-based multiwinner rules and apportionment methods, we consider several multiwinner rules and observe that they induce (and extend) apportionment methods that are well-established in the apportionment literature.
-For instance, \emph{Proportional Approval Voting (PAV)} induces the \dhondt (aka Jefferson method) and \emph{Monroe's rule} induces the \hamilton (aka Hamilton method).
-We also consider properties of apportionment methods (such as \emph{lower quota} or the \emph{Penrose condition}) and exhibit multiwinner rules that induce apportionment methods satisfying these properties.
+After formally establishing the link between approval-based multiwinner rules and apportionment methods, we consider several known multiwinner rules and observe that some of them induce (and extend) apportionment methods that are well-established in the apportionment literature.
+For instance, \emph{Proportional Approval Voting (PAV)} induces the \dhondt (aka the Jefferson method) and \emph{Monroe's rule} induces the \hamilton (aka the Hamilton method).
+We also consider properties of apportionment methods related to proportionality (such as \emph{lower quota}), degressive proportionality (such as the \emph{Penrose condition}), or thresholds of representation, and exhibit multiwinner rules that induce apportionment methods satisfying these properties.
+Consequently, our work provides new tools for a normative comparison of various multiwinner voting rules, with respect to different forms of proportionality and non-proportionality.

 The paper is organized as follows. \secref{sec:setting} formally introduces both the apportionment problem and the multiwinner election setting. \secref{sec:apportionmentConstruction} shows how approval-based multiwinner rules can be employed as apportionment methods, and contains several results related to proportional representation. \secref{sec:degressive} is devoted to non-proportional representation in the form of degressive proportionality and thresholds, and \secref{sec:conclusion} concludes.